syncfusion-content/wpf-docs/wpf/PropertyGrid/Ordering.md

 documentation: ug
 ---

-# Ordering the Properties
+# Ordering using attribute

 We can order the properties according to our needs.
 We can change the order of the properties by [Display](https://docs.microsoft.com/en-us/dotnet/api/system.componentmodel.dataannotations.displayattribute?view=netframework-4.8) Attribute's [Order](https://docs.microsoft.com/en-us/dotnet/api/system.componentmodel.dataannotations.displayattribute.order?view=netframework-4.8) field of the property.

 ## Ordering using Attribute

-The properties in `PropertyGrid` will be ordered based on the value specified in the [Order](https://docs.microsoft.com/en-us/dotnet/api/system.componentmodel.dataannotations.displayattribute.order?view=netframework-4.8) field of [Display](https://docs.microsoft.com/en-us/dotnet/api/system.componentmodel.dataannotations.displayattribute?view=netframework-4.8) attribute.
+The properties in [PropertyGrid](https://www.syncfusion.com/wpf-ui-controls/propertygrid) will be ordered based on the value specified in the [Order](https://docs.microsoft.com/en-us/dotnet/api/system.componentmodel.dataannotations.displayattribute.order?view=netframework-4.8) field of [Display](https://docs.microsoft.com/en-us/dotnet/api/system.componentmodel.dataannotations.displayattribute?view=netframework-4.8) attribute.
 If you need to change the order of the properties, you should set the `SortDirection` property to `null`.
-The properties can be ordered on the basis of with and without grouping mode.
+The properties can be ordered on the basis of with group mode and without grouping mode.

 {% tabs %}
 {% highlight C# %}